 This Quarterly Report on Form 10-QSB contains not only historical information, but also forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 In addition, we or others on our behalf may make forward-looking statements from time to time in oral presentations, including telephone conferences and/or web casts open to the public, in press releases or reports, on our Internet web site or otherwise.
 Statements that are not historical are forward-looking and reflect expectations and assumptions.
-We try to identify forward-looking statements in this report and elsewhere by using words such as "may," "will," "should," "expects," "anticipates," "contemplates," "estimates," "believes," "plans," "projected," "predicts," "potential" or "continue" or the negative of these or similar terms.
+We try to identify forward-looking statements in this report and elsewhere by using words such as "may," "will," "should," "expects," "anticipates," "contemplates," "estimates,] 8; "believes," "plans," "projected," "predicts," "potential" or "continue" or the negative of these or similar terms.
 Our forward-looking statements generally relate to:

-- our spending capital on research and development programs, pre-clinical studies and clinical trials, regulatory processes, establishment of marketing capabilities and licensure or acquisition of new products; - · our substantial and continuing losses; - our existing cash and whether and how long these funds will be sufficient to fund our operations; - · our need to raise additional capital through future equity and other financings; and - the timing of the development and commercialization of our proposed products.
+- our spending capital on research and development programs, pre-clinical studies and clinical trials, regulatory processes, establishment of marketing capabilities and licensure or acquisition of new products; - · our substantial and continuing losses; - our existing cash and whether and how long these funds will be sufficient to fund our operations; - · our need to raise additional capital through future equity and other financings; and - the timing of the development, regulatory filings and approvals, and commercialization of our proposed products and the ability of our products to achieve market acceptance and market share.